eclipse-cyclonedds/cyclonedds/docs/manual/options.md

  * ssm: enables the use of SSM (source-specific multicast) for all non-SPDP traffic (if supported)

-When set to "false" all multicasting is disabled.
-The default, "true" enables the full use of multicasts.
+When set to "false" all multicasting is disabled; "true"enables the full use of multicasts.
 Listening for multicasts can be controlled by General/MulticastRecvNetworkInterfaceAddresses.

-"default" maps on spdp if the network is a WiFi network, on true if it is a wired network
+The special value "default" maps on spdp if the network is a WiFi network, on true if it is a wired network

 The default value is: `default`